dialog-semiconductor/BLE_SDK6_examples/LPCCSE-88-RTC_Example/Readme.md

         break;
 ...
 ```
-3. The assignement of the new callback is done in the user_callback_config.h file
+3. The assignement of the new callback is done in the user_callback_config.h file included in the source files of the example.

 ### Demo Features Configuration
 - Printing current time and additional messages (an alarm, error codes) in UART is enabled via the definition PRINT_DATE_TIME_DATA in the user_config.h file.
 The date/time printing along with the advertising update its driven via an RTC event.
 Changing the definition ADVERTISE_UPDATE will affect the printing interval as well as the advertising update.
 The available options for the ADVERTISE_UPDATE definition are: